zen-fs/core/readme.md

 It works using a system of backends, which are used by ZenFS to store and retrieve data.
 ZenFS can also integrate with other tools.

-ZenFS is a fork of [BrowserFS](https://github.com/jvilk/BrowserFS).
-If you are using ZenFS in a research paper, you may want to [cite BrowserFS](https://github.com/jvilk/BrowserFS#citing).

 ## Backends

 ZenFS is modular and extensible.
 The core includes some built-in backends: